xmlet/comparing-non-blocking-progressive-ssr/README.md

 # Comparing Template Engines for Quarkus, Spring MVC, and Spring WebFlux

-This project extends [_Comparing Template engines for Spring Webflux](https://github.com/xmlet/spring-webflux-comparing-template-engines) and the original [_Comparing Template engines for Spring Web MVC_](https://github.com/jreijn/spring-comparing-template-engines) by [Jeroen Reijn](https://github.com/jreijn), which accompanied the presentation ["Shoot-out!
+This project extends [Comparing Template engines for Spring Webflux](https://github.com/xmlet/spring-webflux-comparing-template-engines) and the original [_Comparing Template engines for Spring Web MVC_](https://github.com/jreijn/spring-comparing-template-engines) by [Jeroen Reijn](https://github.com/jreijn), which accompanied the presentation ["Shoot-out!
 Template engines for the JVM"](https://www.slideshare.net/slideshow/comparing-templateenginesjvm/27994062).
 It benchmarks several Java template engines across three frameworks: **Quarkus**, **Spring MVC**, and **Spring WebFlux**.
-The focus is on **Progressive Server-Side Rendering (PSSR)** and the ability of template engines to handle reactive data models.
+The focus is on **Progressive Server-Side Rendering (PSSR)** and the ability of template engines to scale with increasing server load.

 Template engines used in this project are: